johannal/SolarSystem/Ken.md

 ## Part 2 -- Source Editor

-[Let's jump over to my source code, where I want to continue my adotion of dark.]
+Thats looking good.
+I'm jump over to source code, and make a few more changes to support the dark appearance.

-[First off, I want to make these methods public, since I'm going to use them through my project.]

-[That's really easy to do in Xcode 10, I'll just drop a cursor in front of each method by holding Shift and Control and then clicking.
-I'll type "public".
-While I'm at it, I should add some documentation -- I'll just press the up arrow, and then select the Editor > Structure > Add Documentation action.
-I'll fill that in later.]
+As I look at this code, I think these methods here that are returning colors should actually be properties.
+With Xcode 10, thats a really easy change to make.
+I'll just drop a cursor at the beginning of each line, by holding down Shift and Control and then clicking.
+If I add a cursor I don't want, I can just click again in the same spot.

+Now I'll hold down Command and Option and press the right arrow to select "func" on each line.
+I'll replace that with "var".

+Now I'll arrow over and get rid of the parens and the right arrow, and add a colon.
+Easy.

-  -- <rdar://problem/39443933> Justice10A156: Add Documentation action doesn't add documentation for every cursor
+  <rdar://problem/39443933> Justice10A156: Add Documentation action doesn't add documentation for every cursor

-[Each of these methods is handing back a color, but those colors are all hard coded.
-Thats not going to work for dark.
-What I need to do is convert each of these to instead return a named color.
-Remember that those named colors will automatically switch based on the system appearance for me.]
+I also want to update these colors here.
+They're hardcoded now, which isn't going to work for dark.

-[I'm going to edit all of these at once, using multiple cursors.
-I'll drop a cursor in front of each variable name -- those names are also the names of the colors in my asset catalog.]
+I'll drop a cursor in front of each property name, holding down Control and Shift and clicking.

-    let someColor = NSColor(red:1.0 green:1.0 blue:1.0 alpha:1.0)
-        ^

-[Now I'll hold down Command and Option and then press the right arrow to select all of the variable names. ]
+Then I'm going to hold down Command and Option and press right arrow to select the property names.
+I'll copy that by selecting Edit > Copy.

-    let someColor = NSColor(red:1.0 green:1.0 blue:1.0 alpha:1.0)
-        ^-------^

-[I'll copy those (select Edit > Copy).
-Now I'll select the code between the parens, thats using the NSColor initializer that takes hard coded values.]

-    let someColor = NSColor(red:1.0 green:1.0 blue:1.0 alpha:1.0)
-                            ^----------------------------------^

-[I'll delete that, and use the named color initializer.]

-    let someColor = NSColor(NSColor.Name(rawValue: ""))
-                                                    ^
+Now I'll move my cursors down onto the next line, over to where the color initializer is.
+I'm going to delete everything in between the parens -- those are hard-coded values we don't want.

-[Now, I'll paste in the names of the colors.]
+I'll type "NSColor.Name(""), and then paste the color names by selecting Edit > Paste.

-    let someColor = NSColor(NSColor.Name(rawValue: "someColor"))

-[There we go!
-Now we're using colors from our asset catalog, which will automatically update as when the system appearance changes.]
+We just updated three bits of code all at the same time!
+And now our colors will update automatically when we change the system appearance.

 ## Part 3 -- SCM